FasterXML/jackson-module-scala/README.md

 The Scala Module supports serialization and limited deserialization of Scala Case Classes, Sequences, Maps, Tuples, Options, and Enumerations.

+## Caveats

+Support for class constructor arguments currently depends upon [Paranamer] (http://paranamer.codehaus.org/), specifically an implementation that depends upon constructor parameter names being present in the class debug information.
+Since this is the default in Scala, it is usually not an issue, but since it's possible to turn this off, be aware that the current version will throw an exception if it cannot find the constructor parameter names.
+Future versions may permit configuration to suppress this exception.

 [![Build Status](https://fasterxml.ci.cloudbees.com/job/jackson-module-scala-master/badge/icon)](https://fasterxml.ci.cloudbees.com/job/jackson-module-scala-master/)

 # Usage